openrndr/openrndr-template/README.md

 ## Building libraries

-This template can be used to create library projects.
-In [build.gradle.kts](build.gradle.kts) one removes the `convention.distribute-application` plugin and adds the `convention.publish-library` plugin.
+This template can be used to create a library with your classes and extensions and reuse them across projects or share them with other people.
+To publish the project as a library, open [build.gradle.kts](build.gradle.kts) and replace the `conventions.distribute-application` plugin with `conventions.publish-library`.
 This automatically sets up the `maven-publish` plugin, which adds the `publishToMavenLocal` task.
 The plugin also adds a `demo` sourceSet with runtime dependencies set to go.
 Demos can be placed in `src/demo/kotlin` and started right away.